 The CEQ assessment allows for the simulation of distribution effects across different years, with the baseline being the survey year, which in this case is 2022.
 Statutory parameters for direct and indirect taxes and cash transfers are used to calculate gross incomes and net expenditures.
 Subsequently, the gross market income and net expenditures are nowcasted to the policy years, in this case, 2024.
 Results for the present year can be obtained by applying the actual statutory or reform parameters for direct and indirect taxes, cash transfers, and in-kind benefits.

 However, the CEQ assessment has important limitations.
-It employs an “accounting” approach for fiscal incidence analysis, which does not consider behavioral, life cycle, or general equilibrium effects.
+It employs an “accounting” approach for fiscal incidence analysis, which does not consider behavioural, life cycle, or general equilibrium effects.
 Since the analysis is conducted at a specific point in time, it cannot evaluate the long-term impacts of alternative policy interventions, such as comparing the long-term effects of increased spending on education versus social protection.
 In addition, the analysis excludes essential categories of taxes and spending, such as corporate income taxation and expenditure on certain public infrastructure.
 Finally, household surveys typically fail to capture information on the wealthiest households, potentially underestimating income and consumption taxes.

-Construction of Income Variables
+Construction of income variables

 Disposable income

 In Kenya, official poverty and inequality measures are based on consumption expenditure.
 Household disposable income is assumed to be equal to total consumption expenditure, as it best reflects permanent income and is conceptually closest to disposable income.
-The primary motivation for using household expenditure in this study is practical: surveys like the 2022 Kenya Continuous Household Survey (KCHS) measure expenditures more accurately than incomes due to the high degree of informal and self-employment.
-The Kenya National Bureau of Statistics (KNBS) uses the 2022 KCHS data to estimate household consumption expenditure, which serves as the measure of disposable income in this analysis.
+The primary motivation for using household expenditure in this study is practical: surveys like the 2022 KCHS measure expenditures more accurately than incomes due to the high degree of informal and self-employment.
+The KNBS uses the 2022 KCHS data to estimate household consumption expenditure, which serves as the measure of disposable income in this analysis.
 The construction of other CEQ income concepts begins with disposable income and works backward to market income and forward to final income (Figure 3.1).

 Market income plus pensions